Water supply and sanitation in the Philippines: Levels of water systems

 According to a 2005 World Bank study, approximately 5,000 service providers exist in the Philippines.
 Most of them only provide water, since sanitation is expected to be a private responsibility.
 The water infrastructure provided is classified into three levels:

 Service providers

 According to the Joint Monitoring Programme (JMP) for Water Supply and Sanitation of UNICEF and WHO, access to an improved water source increased from 85% in 1990 to 92% in 2010.

-Local Government Units
+Local government units

 Most households in the Philippines are provided water by their Local Government Units (LGUs), either directly through a city or municipal engineering department or through community-based organizations (CBOs).
 CBOs involved in water supply include 200 cooperatives, 3,100 Barangay Water and Sanitation Associations (BWSAs) and 500 Rural Water Supply Associations (RWSAs).
 CBOs usually operate Level I or Level II water supply systems with support from the national government or non-governmental organizations (NGOs).
 In many cases, the CBOs later convert Level I and II facilities into Level III supply systems.
 Typically, all LGU-operated arrangements do not recover their full costs and rely heavily on local government subsidies.